News and Resources

 People

 The NSF SECURE Analytics team is internationally recognized for building robust academic research security programs and pioneering empirical methods for research on research security.
-Stanford University Professor Elisabeth Paté-Cornell will provide expertise on risk modeling.

 Kevin Gamache